Colsai/CYBR_620/Chapter_3.md

 Mandatory vacations are a good idea as they can stop issues such as fraud or embezzlement, and may give the employer the ability to detect issues.
 Social networking policies are also important.

-AUP otlines what is acceptable for employees to use or view, limits liability and should clearly delineate activities not allowed.
+AUP outlines what is acceptable for employees to use or view, limits liability and should clearly delineate activities not allowed.
 Email usage policies are one example.
 Clean desk policy- employees shouldn't leave out their password or sensitive information, since it can be compromised.
 BYOD policy- to lower the risk associated with connecting a wide array of devices to the network.

+Die care i